Preparing for the MMED Project

 Poster: Due 10h00 Saturday Morning

-An A1 poster that clearly communicates your system, research question, model, results, and work setup.
-Your group will present this poster to the class, rotating through all the members (so you will have an opportunity to see other group posters).
-As with the presentation and report, you should communicate the research question, your methods, your results, and the validity of those results to other contexts.
+An A1 poster that clearly covers your insights and collaborative work setup.
+Your group will present this poster to the workshop in the second week, rotating through all the members (so you will each have an opportunity to both present and to see other group posters).

 Examples